wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    * Use the Cloud Shell/Console provided by the cloud vendor.

-   * If you have a laptop with enough memory and CPU, you can install Kubernetes <strong>minikube</strong> on your laptop to run kubectl.
+   * If you have a laptop with enough memory and CPU, you can install Kubernetes <strong>minikube</strong>  or <a target="_blank" href="https://www.aquasec.com/cloud-native-academy/kubernetes-101/kubernetes-architecture/">install</a> from the <a target="_blank" href="https://x-team.com/blog/introduction-kubernetes-architecture/">K8s hypercube Docker container</a>.

    * Just the Kubectl CLI program can be installed on your laptop for you to communicate directly to a K8s master.